PSIndLLC/mod_psldap/README.md

 >  PsLDAPSearchScope base
 >  PsLDAPUserKey webuser
 >  PsLDAPPassKey webpassword

-The last line above tells the module that the user's password is stored in the attribute named "webpassword".
-The module will search below "type=luser,o=psind,c=us" for an entry with an attribute <webuser>=provided_user_name.
+*NOTE: The last line above tells the module that the user's password is stored in the attribute named "webpassword".
+The module will search below "type=luser,o=psind,c=us" for an entry with an attribute <webuser>=provided_user_name.*

 Imagine, all your users are still below the same base DN as above, but some of them have different RDN's.
 For example, there may be one department storing all their users using the RDN "surname=<name>", maybe another department chose "extension=<number>".
 If all of those entries have their web credentials stored in the same attributes (e.g. "webuser" and "webpassword" again), you will have to change one line of the config snippet above:
 >  PsLDAPSearchScope onelevel